Racheal7/DribbbleProject/Metadata/Readme.md

 * Name: The name of the person who posted the comment
 * Number of likes.
 * Content: The content of each comment.

+# Word Frequency Analysis.ipynb

+This file preforms word frequency analysis on semantic tags in the dataset.